[bmdpat]

 What is OSS and what is hosted?

-The Python SDK is MIT and runs locally.
-The hosted trial is for dashboards, event history, and alerts when you want a product surface around the runtime events.
+The Python SDK and MCP server are open source.
+The hosted trial is for dashboards, retained event history, read API keys, and alerts when you want a product surface around runtime events.

 Which stacks does this work with?

 Raw Python works directly.
-The SDK also exposes OpenAI patching and integration modules for LangChain, LangGraph, and CrewAI.
+The SDK also exposes modules for OpenAI, LangChain, LangGraph, and CrewAI.
 You still decide where tool calls, costs, and events are recorded.

 Start the 14-day trial.